‘Green-mining’ study at CBU gets federal boost

 The pilot testing will help establish viability of a full-scale operation that is expected to reclaim mining waste while reducing greenhouse gas emissions, and help shut down mines faster and more economically.

 Yava Pilots New Green Mining Technology

-The following announcement was made by the Government of Canada, (the original press release can be found here at their website)
+The following announcement was made by the Government of Canada.

 Government of Canada supports tests to achieve higher efficiency while lowering emissions